 The city has been around for nearly 2,000 years, filling it with a spooky sense of the past.
 Its origin story begins back in the Han Dynasty (206 BCE-220 CE), when two officials decided to run away to the area and live out their lives, where they eventually, the story goes, became immortal.
 Yin and Wang, the names of the officials, were combined during a later dynasty to mean “King of the Underworld.”

-Most of the popular landmarks in the City of Ghosts have names that reference the afterlife: "Last Glance at Home Tower," "Nothing-to-be-Done Bridge," "Ghost Torturing Pass."
-Covering the sites are statues and other artistic depictions of ghosts and devils — terrifying works that represent what happens to those who haven't lived good lives after their's is taken from them.
+Most of the popular landmarks in the City of Ghosts have names that reference the afterlife: “Last Glance at Home Tower,” “Nothing-to-be-Done Bridge,” “Ghost Torturing Pass.”
+Covering the sites are statues and other artistic depictions of ghosts and devils — terrifying works that represent what happens to those who haven’t lived good lives after theirs is taken from them.
 Less popular, but no less fascinating is the theme park/haunted house made to represent the terrors within the afterlife, complete with neon paint and vendors hawking Scream masks alongside an alleyway.

 The giant face seen in the hill is called “The Ghost King,” and it holds a Guinness World Records title as the biggest sculpture carved on a rock.
 At 138 meters tall and about 217 meters wide, “The Ghost King” can be seen from all around the city.